Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

 Built-in checks
 ---------------

-Giskard provides a set of built-in checks that you can use to evaluate your models.
+Giskard provides a set of built-in checks that you can use to evaluate your agents.
 These checks form the foundation of :ref:`custom-checks` but they can also be used independently as shown in :ref:`add-checks-to-conversations`.

 .. tip::